 17x8 wheels.
 Front offset 20mm.
 Rear offset 28mm.
 Tire 235x50x17.

-The installation of these wheels and tires are covered under another link on my website.
+The installation of these wheels and tires are covered under another link on this website.

 Jaguar XJ-S Home Page